 About this place

-Enjoy the easy, accessible walk to the Mount Frankland Wilderness Lookout, or take the more challenging hike to the summit of Mount Frankland, and you will be rewarded with a view across the Walpole Wilderness.
+Enjoy the easy, accessible walk to the Mount Frankland Wilderness Lookout, or take the more challenging hike to the summit of Mount Frankland and be rewarded with a view across the Walpole Wilderness.

 Choose from several walks depending on how much time you have and your fitness level.
-Follow the summit path and be rewarded by expansive vistas over the wilderness, or walk around the base of the granite outcrop on the Caldyanup Trail.
+Follow the summit path for expansive vistas over the wilderness, or walk around the base of the granite outcrop on the Caldyanup Trail.

 Plan when to visit.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

 A sealed path from the parking area leads to a shelter providing cover from the weather.
 The lookout is a further

 80m, on a sealed path, with no steps.

 Plants, wildlife and fungi

 Visit the Atlas of Living Australia for a list of species recorded within a 5km radius of Mount Frankland Wilderness Lookout.

 The Aboriginal name for Mount Frankland is Caldyanup.